marisa-edgar/beepboop1/README.md

 Code: beepBoop(0);
 Expected Output: 0

-Test: "It should return an array that returns beep in instances of 1"
+Test: "It should return an array that returns "beep" in instances of 1"
 Code: beepBoop(0);
 Expected Output: "0, beep, 2, 3"

-Test: "It should return an array that returns boop in instances of 2"
+Test: "It should return an array that returns "boop" in instances of 2"
 Code: beepBoop(0);
 Expected Output: "0, beep, boop, 3"

+Test: "It should return an array that returns "wont you be my neighbor" in instances of 2"
+Code: beepBoop(0);
+Expected Output: "0, beep, boop, wont you be my neighbor"